solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 ### What to avoid

 There's no lack of examples as to what will make a software project produce useless results.
-For instance, too long a feedback cycle (too much planning and too little trying things out) will almost always bring you something that will prove useless, or a lot less useful than what you hoped for.
+For instance, if the feedback cycle is too long, you will get something that doesn't really help you.
+Long feedback cycles are cause by too much planning and too little trying things out.
 A policy that prevents automation is also very bad for productivity and software quality - for instance, hand-written installation instructions to server administrators.
 One pitfall is trying to procure before you have a clear understanding of what the